-SFA hosted our largest-ever in-person conference and seminar in September 2022, as 120 people - representing 65 organisations - came together to share their insights on the steps they are taking to mitigate the risks of modern slavery and labour exploitation in their operations and supply chains.
+SFA hosted our largest-ever in-person conference and seminar in September 2022, as 120 people - representing 65 organizations - came together to share their insights on the steps they are taking to mitigate the risks of modern slavery and labor exploitation in their operations and supply chains.

 SFA's Jessica Garratt said: "There was fantastic engagement across the board.
-The event gave our member organisations the opportunity to meet in-person, network and learn from one another.
+The event gave our member organizations the opportunity to meet inperson, network and learn from one another.
 It was great to see members engaging with other businesses in their sector, such as Yodel representatives speaking with Evri and Sunbelt Rentals connecting with Network Rail, but also to see this happening organically across sectors."

-Organisations including John Lewis, Morrisons and FTSE100 retailer Kingfisher plc (owner of the B&Q and Screwfix brands), attended the event, held at the Science and Industry Museum in Manchester.
-It drew international guest speakers, including Ashley Patton from US-based investment company Sands Capital.

-Supermarket chain Morrisons, waste management company Cory Group, labour provider ALS People and retail giant Kingfisher led a transparency panel.
-They spoke about their experiences, including identification of (and remediation for) potentially exploited victims, root cause analysis and prevention, and how they have used these situations to further their antislavery agendas and drive improvement in their business and respective industries.
+Organizations including John Lewis, Morrisons and FTSE100 retailer Kingfisher plc (owner of the B&Q and Screwfix brands), attended the event, held at the Science and Industry Museum in Manchester, UK.
+It drew international guest speakers, including Ashley Patton from US-based investment company Sands Capital (see opposite page).
+Supermarket chain Morrisons, waste management company Cory Group, labor provider ALS People and retail giant Kingfisher led a transparency panel.
+They spoke about their experiences, including identification of potentially exploited victims, root cause analysis and prevention, and how they have used these situations to further their anti-slavery agendas and drive improvement in their business and respective industries.

-Louise Taggart, CEO of Greenzone, business waste management specialists, spoke about how large organisations can support smaller companies in their supply chains.
+Louise Taggart, CEO of Greenzone, business waste management specialists, spoke about how large organizations can support smaller companies in their supply chains.
 Greenzone is a valued collaborator in Slave-Free Alliance's sector-wide Waste and Recycling Modern Slavery Working Group.